isaacazuelos/tsundoku/docs/reasoning.md

 I don't really like classifying books beyond fiction–nonfiction.

-Tags would be a better solution anyway.
+Tags can do the same thing better anyway.

 ## Identifying books by title alone